 This test evaluates androgen levels and is expressed as a ratio of total testosterone to sex hormone binding globulin (SHBG).

 Ferritin is a blood protein which contains iron and is used to understand how much iron your body stores.

 Free thyroxine helps to evaluate thyroid function and diagnose thyroid diseases, including hypo- and hyper-thyroidism.
 Free T4 is not affected by protein levels and is the active form of thyroxine.

 The thyroid is a butterfly shaped gland found in the throat, wrapped around the windpipe just below the Adam’s apple.
 It produces thyroid hormones which influence essentially every organ, every tissue and every cell in the body.
 Thyroid Stimulating Hormone (TSH) is produced in the pituitary gland and stimulates the thyroid gland to produce thyroid hormones thyroxine (T4) and triiodothyronine (T3).
 TSH that is too high or too low indicates that your thyroid gland is not functioning correctly.

-C-reactive protein (CRP) is measure to asses inflammation in the body.
+Levels of C-reactive protein (CRP) in the body are measured to identify potential inflammation.
 This can be used to identify infections or other medical conditions.
-Particularly the CRP high-sensitivity (HS) test can be used to evaluate the risk of developing coronary artery disease.
+Particularly, the CRP high-sensitivity (HS) test can be used to evaluate the risk of developing coronary artery disease.